 Citations of the Dies irae

-This page lists the works in which Sorabji used the well-known medieval sequence Dies irae by Thomas of Celano (d. ca. 1250).
+This page lists in chronological order the works in which Sorabji used the medieval sequence Dies irae by Thomas of Celano (d. ca. 1250).

 |Music to “The Rider by Night” (1919; 54 pp.)||The melody is featured as part of the dark introduction.|